Dathasai1234/Java_n_SQL_Notes/Java-Notes/Notes.md

 # Programming Questions

-1. Write a program to print the sum of 1st three numbers and last three numbers in the given data.
+1. Write a program to print the sum of first three numbers and last three numbers in the given data.

    ```java
    public class Solution {